JunNyung-Hur/MMLU-evaluator/README.md

-# MMLU Pro Evaluator
+# LLM Evaluator
-This code assists in evaluating your LLM using the MMLU Pro dataset.
+This code assists in evaluating your LLM with evaluation datasets.

+Currently supported evaluation datasets:
+- MMLU
+- MMLU Pro

 ## 1. Configuration
 Edit the `.env` file to configure your settings.